LearnOnDemandSystems/docs/tms/tms-administrators/courses-and-activities/labs/add-labs.md

 # How do I add labs to my course?

-> [!Alert] Please be aware that not all functionality covered in this and linked articles may be available to you.
+> Please be aware that not all functionality covered in this and linked articles may be available to you.

 Course activities provide access to hands-on labs and other learning components in classes, course assignments, and learning paths.
 A lab activity provides access to a lab built on the Learn on Demand Systems' Lab on Demand platform.
 When the student clicks the Launch button on the activity, the lab interface opens in another window.